Updated: 11/4/2018 | November 4th, 2018

 Book Your Accommodation

 You can book your hostel with Hostelworld.
 If you want to stay elsewhere, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
-I use them all the time.
 My favorite places to stay in Cairns are:

 - Gilligans – This is biggest hostel in Cairns.
 Come here to meet people and party.